hemanshanand/Handwritten-Digits-Recognition/README.md

 # Handwritten Digits Recognition

-Convolutional Neural Network to predict handwritten digits using Tensorflow
+Convolutional Neural Network(CNN) to predict handwritten digits using Tensorflow

 ## What is a Convolutional Neural Network ? 🤔